HaukeBartsch/vessel_network/README.md

 # Network of tubular structures

 This module creates and visualizes tree structures with a given diameter at each vertex.
-The tree is created by adding new nodes successively in a random way.
+The tree is created by adding new nodes successively in a random way (angiogenesis).
 Each time a node is added the module checks if the new point would overlap with the existing tree.
-The overlap is specified by the diameter of both vessel structures.
+The overlap area is specified by the diameter of both vessel structures.

 The process is repeated with a second tree starting at the same location.
 The two trees are not connected - but the module guarantees that the second tree does not overlap (other than the root nodes at 0,0,0) with the first tree.